 Welcome!

-I’m a lecturer in the department of philosophy and the philosophy-neuroscience-psychology program at Washington University in St. Louis.
-Formerly I was a postdoctoral visitor with Harris Lab at York University studying the integration of auditory, proprioceptive, and visual feedback in the control of movement.
+I’m a staff scientist for Oviedo Lab, an electrophysiology lab in the department of neuroscience at Washington University in St. Louis.
+There I model auditory-cortex responses in mice to squeaks.
+Before that I was a lecturer in the department of philosophy and the philosophy-neuroscience-psychology program at WUSTL and a postdoctoral visitor with Harris Lab at York University studying the integration of auditory, proprioceptive, and visual feedback in the control of movement.
 I’m also an associate member of the Centre for Philosophy of Memory, researching the role of memory in perception and the phenomenology of episodic memory.
 I previously worked as a postdoctoral research fellow at the Network for Sensory Research in the Department of Philosophy, University of Toronto.
 I completed my Ph.D. in philosophy at Rice University (Houston, Texas).

 Movement Sonification

-I develop ultra fast wearable embedded sensor systems for movement sonification.
-I work with the Cortex M4 and ESP32, develop bare-metal digital sound synthesis techniques, use inertial sensors, design bespoke PCB feathers (KiCad), and 3D print enclosures (FreeCAD).
+Before my transition to neuroscience I did behavioral psychology experiments on how auditory feedback can augment, replace, and enrich natural proprioception, improving motor learning and motor control in fast, skilled movements.
+This work involved developing ultra fast wearable embedded sensor systems for movement sonification.
+I worked with the Cortex M4 and ESP32, developed bare-metal digital sound synthesis techniques (two-timer pulse-width modulation, based off a class-D amplifier), used inertial sensors, designed bespoke PCB feathers (KiCad), and 3D printed enclosures (FreeCAD).

-I write motion processing algorithms for both real-time processing in embedded hardware (C++) and for post-processing (R).
-I do motion detection and segmentation, coordinate transformations, input integration, path comparisons (error estimation), and time-warping (both post-processing dynamic time-warping and real-time online warping estimates).
+As part of this sonification work I wrote motion processing algorithms for both real-time processing in embedded hardware (C++) and for post-processing (R).
+This work involved motion detection and segmentation, coordinate transformations, input integration, path comparisons (error estimation), and time-warping (both post-processing dynamic time-warping and real-time online warping estimates).

 Phenomenal Consciousness

-I do interdisciplinary research on how we subjectively experience the world.
+In addition to my empirical stuff, I also do interdisciplinary research on how we subjectively experience the world.
 I’m particularly interested in how memory and sensory perception interact to afford consciousness of the past and present.
 Most of my work focuses on experiencing what’s not there (memories, dreams, hallucinations, VR), the feelings of presence and pastness, and the neural correlates of consciousness.

 Interested in chatting about human perception or movement sonification?